Tencent/loli_profiler/docs/QUICK_START.md

 Indicates the configured library list is used as white or black list.

 You should start from using white list.
-For example, if you're using unity engine, add libunity.so to the list.
+For example, if you're using unity engine, add libunity to the list.

-Add libUE4.so if you're using UnrealEngine.
+Add libUE4 if you're using UnrealEngine.

 **Note: Heavy game needs to re-compile.
 See [Game Engine](GAME_ENGINE.md).**